Obama White House statements on domestic terrorist attacks

 (no White House statement)

-10:11 AM MST 8 January 2011: Six killed (including U.S. District Judge John Roll, a 9-year old child, and an aide to Rep. Giffords), 13 injured in a shooting attack at a political event at a supermarket in Tucson, Arizona; U.S. Representative Gabrielle Giffords, hosting the event, was targeted by the gunman and was injured along with at least one member of her staff.
+10:11 AM MST 8 January 2011: Six killed (U.S. District Judge John Roll, 9-year-old Christina-Taylor Green, Gabe Zimmerman, Dorthy Murray, Phyllis Schneck, and Dorwan Stoddard), 13 injured in a shooting attack at a political event at a supermarket in Tucson, Arizona; U.S. Representative Gabrielle Giffords, hosting the event, was targeted by the gunman and was injured along with at least one member of her staff.

-(The gunman, Jared Loughner, was tackled by a bystander while trying to escape and was arrested.
-He had previously made anti-government posts on his web site.)
+(The gunman, Jared Loughner, was tackled by two bystanders while trying to escape and was arrested; Loughner had recently made anti-government posts on his web site; a few hours before the attack Loughner was stopped by an officer for a traffic violation.
+Local authorities initially suspected that another male was involved in the attack.)

 1:10 PM MST 8 January 2011: Statement by the President: